kiuyha/idsc2026-brugada/README.md

 ![Spatial GNN XAI](https://raw.githubusercontent.com/kiuyha/idsc2026-brugada/main/experiments/xai_spatial_gnn_3072836.png)

 The `notebook.ipynb` workspace provides an interactive environment to load specific patient IDs, run inference, and generate these visualizations post-hoc.

+## Reproducibility
+- All randomness in the pipeline is controlled through a single seed value in the config, which is passed to Python's `random`, NumPy, and PyTorch (including CUDA) via `set_seed()` in `utils.py`.
+CUDA determinism is enforced via `torch.backends.cudnn.deterministic = True`.

+- The train/validation/test split is performed using stratified sampling with the config seed as the `random_state`, ensuring the same seed always produces the same split.
+This means that changing only the seed in the comparison script genuinely varies both the data partition and the weight initialization independently.

+- To exactly reproduce the reported results, run `compare_models.py` using the configs in `configs/best/` without modification.
+The hyperparameter search results in `experiments/` document the full search history for each model.

 ## References
 Goldberger, A. L., Goldberger, Z. D., & Shvilkin, A. (2013).
 Goldberger's Clinical Electrocardiography: A Simplified Approach (8th ed.).
 Elsevier Saunders.
 ISBN: 978-0-323-08786-5.